Nasal endoscopy is a test to view the inside of the nose and sinuses to check for problems.

 - The spray numbs your nose.
-It can numb your mouth and throat, and you may feel like you can’t swallow.
+It can numb your mouth and throat, and you may feel like you cannot swallow.
 This numbness goes away in 20 to 30 minutes.

 - You might sneeze during the test.
 If you feel a sneeze coming on, let your provider know.

 You may have a nasal endoscopy to figure out what is causing problems in your nose and sinuses.

 During the procedure, your provider may:

 - Look at the inside of your nose and sinuses

 - Take a sample of tissue for a biopsy

 - Do small surgeries to remove polyps, excess mucus, or other masses